USS Knox (FF-1052): Design and description

-The ships were equipped with one Westinghouse geared steam turbine that drove the single propeller shaft.
+The ship was equipped with one Westinghouse geared steam turbine that drove the single propeller shaft.
 The turbine was designed to produce 35000 shp, using steam provided by two C-E boilers, to reach the designed speed of 27 kn.
 The Knox class had a range of 4500 nmi at a speed of 20 kn.

-The Knox-class ships were armed with a single 5 in/54 caliber Mark 42 gun.
-They mounted an eight-round ASROC launcher between the 5-inch gun and the bridge.
-Close-range anti-submarine defense was provided by two twin 12.75 in Mk 32 torpedo tubes.
-The ships were equipped with a torpedo-carrying DASH drone helicopter; its telescoping hangar and landing pad were positioned amidships aft of the mack.
+The Knox-class ship was armed with a single 5 in/54 caliber Mark 42 gun.
+It mounted an eight-round ASROC launcher between the 5-inch gun and the bridge.
+Its close-range anti-submarine defense was provided by two twin 12.75 in Mk 32 torpedo tubes.
+The ship was equipped with a torpedo-carrying DASH drone helicopter; its telescoping hangar and landing pad were positioned amidships aft of the mack.
 Beginning in the 1970s, the DASH was replaced by a SH-2 Seasprite LAMPS I helicopter and the hangar and landing deck were accordingly enlarged.
 Most ships had an eight-cell BPDMS missile launcher added in the early 1970s.

 Construction

-She was laid down 5 October 1965, by Todd Pacific Shipyards, Seattle, Washington; launched 19 November 1966; sponsored by Mrs. Peter A. Sturtevant, the granddaughter of Commodore Knox; and was commissioned on 12 April 1969, with Commander William A. Lamm in command.
+She was laid down on 5 October 1965, by Todd Pacific Shipyards, Seattle, Washington; launched on 19 November 1966; sponsored by Mrs. Peter A. Sturtevant, the granddaughter of Commodore Knox; and was commissioned on 12 April 1969, with Commander William A. Lamm in command.